-KPMG experts from across key industry sectors give their initial thoughts on the impact of the EU referendum result.
+KPMG experts from across key industry sectors give their intial thoughts on the impact of the EU referendum result.

 “The leave vote will send a shudder through the financial services industry.
 The sector now needs to step forward and tell the government exactly what it needs from negotiations with the EU.”

 "We would expect UK companies’ appetite for new leases and liabilities to diminish, leading to a general dip in occupier demand – particularly in the City.
 That said, should sterling go into tailspin, investors playing the long game are more likely to jump on what could be a once-in-a-lifetime opportunity.
 Given the traditional strength of the UK property market, it’s likely to be seen as a relatively safe bet, despite currency turmoil.”